internetztube/craft-structure-disable-reorder/README.md

 # Structure Disable Recorder for Craft CMS 3.x

 This plugin prohibits moving entries in a structure.
 So you can only change the parent by using the entry edit page.
+That's it!

+__Feature Requests are welcome!__

 ![Share](screenshots/share.png)